 The spouter is pictured as heading a community.
 The dispute between the teacher and the spouter is seems to have been based on matters of religious interpretation and law.
 The wicked priest is said to have begun his rule in truth but then to have abandoned the way of truth.
 He then persecutes the teacher, confronting him on the holiest day of the year, the day of atonement”. (reclaiming the dead sea scrolls, lawrence h.
 Schiffman, p.
 228).

-This prophesy also continues in pesher psalms: “this text also mentions the familiar dramatis personae: the teacher of righteousness, termed ‘the priest’; the wicked priest; and the man of lies.
+This prophecy also continues in pesher psalms: “this text also mentions the familiar dramatis personae: the teacher of righteousness, termed ‘the priest’; the wicked priest; and the man of lies.
 The wicked priest persecuted the teacher and sought to kill him.
 The man of lies lead people astray”. (reclaiming the dead sea scrolls, lawrence h.
 Schiffman, p.
 229).

-The teacher of righteousness is thus a reference to jesus (pbuh); the “priestly” messiah.
-The wicked priest is a reference to judas, and the spouter of lies is most likely the leader of the “chief priests and pharisees” who persecuted jesus (pbuh) and are mentioned so often in the bible.
+The teacher of righteousness is thus a reference to Jesus (pbuh); the “priestly” messiah.
+The wicked priest is a reference to Judas, and the spouter of lies is most likely the leader of the “chief priests and pharisees” who persecuted Jesus (pbuh) and are mentioned so often in the bible.

-Many christian scholars have snatched up these prophesies in order to prove the validity of their claim that jesus (pbuh) was indeed sent by god and that the jews are required to follow him.
+Many christian scholars have snatched up these prophesies in order to prove the validity of their claim that Jesus (pbuh) was indeed sent by god and that the jews are required to follow him.
 However, they have been thwarted in their attempts by one other quite amazing piece of evidence that the jews continually manage to refute their claims with, specifically, that the dead sea scrolls claim that the coming messiah will be persecuted and that the wicked priest will try to kill him, but that the wicked priest will not be successful and that it is he who will receive the fate he wished for the messiah.

 In interpreting psalms 37:32, “the wicked watches for the righteous, seeking to put him to death, ” the text states: ‘its interpretation concerns the wicked priest who watched out for the teacher of righteousness and sought to put him to death'” (reclaiming the dead sea scrolls, lawrence h.
 Schiffman, p.
 233).